Search all blog posts

 A friend recently asked me, “How do you continue your own learning?”
 I responded, “I read a lot.”
 I dedicate time every morning to my professional growth by reading an article or chapter in a book.
 This 30-minute […]

 The last two years have been mentally and emotionally exhausting for everyone in education.
-As I work with leadership teams, many are struggling to engage their teachers in professional learning this year.
-Schools invested money in purchasing devices […]
+As I work with leadership teams, many struggle to engage their teachers in professional learning this year.
+Schools invested money in purchasing devices and […]